ThakaRashard/VITAL/README.md

 7. To stop the Jupyter Notebook server, go back to the terminal or command prompt where it was launched and press `Ctrl + C`.
 Confirm by typing `y` and pressing `Enter`.

+## License

+Copyright 2025 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
+Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE.md` file for details.